snguy057/rshell/README.md

 Known Bugs
 --------
-1. rshell does not support the cd command
-2. If echo is passed an argument containing quotes, echo does not remove the quote characters when printing the argument to the console
+1. If echo is passed an argument containing quotes, echo does not remove the quote characters when printing the argument to the console
-3. The echo command does not support escape characters (e.g. '\n', '\t')
+2. The echo command does not support escape characters (e.g. '\n', '\t')
-4. If a command contains an odd amount of quotes (single or double), an error is printed and no commands are executed.
+3. If a command contains an odd amount of quotes (single or double), an error is printed and no commands are executed.
-5. Piping and redirection is not supported.
+4. Piping and redirection is not supported.
-6. Precedence (using parentheses) is not supported.
+5. Precedence (using parentheses) is not supported.